orellabac/onprem-install/README.preview-single-host.md

         "service": "gmail",
         "host": "smtp.gmail.com",
         "port": "587",
-        "username": "",  // Your GMail or G-Suite account email address "password": "",  // Your GMail or G-Suite account password (plain text) "emailTo": ""    // if you want all mail diverted to a single address, enter it here }
+        "username": "",  // Your GMail or G-Suite account email address (required) "password": "",  // Your GMail or G-Suite account password (required, plain text) "emailTo": ""    // if you want all mail diverted to a single address, enter it here (optional) }
     ```
     You must also configure your **GMail** or **G-Suite** account to allow